Boris Johnson says new N.Ireland trade law could be passed this year | Law-Order

 Boris Johnson says new N.Ireland trade law could be passed this year

-British Prime Minister Boris Johnson said on Monday parliament could pass legislation this year to scrap some of the rules on post-Brexit trade with Northern Ireland that his government agreed in 2020 with the European Union.
+British Prime Minister Boris Johnson said on Monday parliament could pass legislation this year to scrap some of the rules on post-Brexit trade with Northern Ireland, pressing on with plans that have angered the European Union.
+The Northern Ireland Protocol Bill, which would unilaterally overturn part of a Brexit divorce deal agreed in 2020 if it becomes law, was debated in parliament for the first time on Monday.

-The legislation, which would unilaterally replace parts of that bilateral deal - known as the Northern Ireland protocol - is due to be sent back to parliament's lower house for a second reading.
-That is one of the stages of the law's passage through the legislature.
-A bigger challenge will be when it moves to the upper house, the unelected House of Lords, where many peers have expressed concern about it.
+British Prime Minister Boris Johnson said on Monday parliament could pass legislation this year to scrap some of the rules on post-Brexit trade with Northern Ireland, pressing on with plans that have angered the European Union.

+The Northern Ireland Protocol Bill, which would unilaterally overturn part of a Brexit divorce deal agreed in 2020 if it becomes law, was debated in parliament for the first time on Monday.
+Irish Foreign Minister Simon Coveney expressed disappointment that Britain was still pushing ahead with the bill saying "this is not the way to find sustainable solutions".

 Tensions have simmered for months after Britain accused the EU of a heavy-handed approach to the movement of goods between Britain and Northern Ireland - checks needed to keep an open border with EU member Ireland.
-Johnson says the new legislation will bring about "relatively trivial" changes to the protocol to ease trade within the United Kingdom, but the EU has launched legal proceedings against Britain over it.
+Johnson says the new legislation will bring about "relatively trivial" changes, but the EU has launched legal proceedings against Britain over it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)